First Generation College Students

-Professor of Civil and Environmental Engineering
+Associate Professor of Civil, Environmental, and Construction Engineering

 Welcome to the Whitacre College of Engineering at Texas Tech.
-The faculty, staff and students are passionate about engineering and helping our students succeed.
+The faculty, staff, and students are passionate about engineering and helping our students succeed.
 If you are a prospective student, please check out our prospective student page.
 To learn more about our services and opportunities to help you succeed and explore our different programs, please check out the undergraduate or graduate student page.
 Of course, we hope you will come to Lubbock and check us out!

-As a first-generation college student you have accomplished much to get to this point.
+As a first-generation college student, you have accomplished much to get to this point.
 You are embarking on an exciting journey that impacts your future.

 The purpose of this information is to make sure you know you are not alone at Texas Tech.
 This Web page contains tips and resources we want you to have so that you can be successful.

 Click on a photo and read below for a profile of a first generation college graduate or a current student.

 |Texas Tech PEGASUS Program||First Generation Student||First in the Family|

 |Apply to Texas Tech||Scholarships||Female Student and Alumni Profiles|

 ConocoPhillips Center for Engineering Enrichment and Diversity (CPCEED) First Generation College Student Mentor Program